A Body Language Expert Says Kanye West Sees Donald Trump As A

 Advertisement

-In general, Constantine says Kanye "looks at President Trump as a mentor, father figure, business leader."
+In general, Constantine says Kanye "looks at U.S. President Trump as a mentor, father figure, business leader."

 However, body language can't tell us what exactly is going to come from this White House visit.
 Does anyone know a good psychic?